Banphill History, Family Crest & Coats of Arms

 - Origins Available:

 The Anglo-Saxon name Banphill comes from when the family resided in one of two villages called Bamfyld in the counties of Devon and Somerset.
+The place names literally mean "dweller at a field where beans grew."

 Early Origins of the Banphill family